Fundamentals

 Localised analysis

-cityseer computes metrics locally rather than globally.
-For each node in the network, the surrounding subgraph is isolated up to a specified distance threshold (for example, all streets within 800m walking distance), metrics are computed within that local subgraph, and the process repeats for every node.
-This avoids the boundary effects inherent in global network measures, where nodes near the edge of the study area receive artificially low scores.
+cityseer computes network metrics locally rather than globally.
+For each node in the network, it isolates the surrounding subgraph out to a chosen distance radius, for example all streets within 800m walking distance.
+It computes the metrics within that local subgraph, then repeats the process for every node.
+These distances are network distances, measured along the streets, not straight-line (Euclidean) distances.

 cityseer supports two routing heuristics: